BhavyaT-135/Playing-With-CSS-Trial/README.md

 **ReactJS** - React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
 It is maintained by Meta and a community of individual developers and companies.

+**NodeJS** - Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on a JavaScript Engine and executes JavaScript code outside a web browser, which was designed to build scalable network applications.

 ![Css gif](https://user-images.githubusercontent.com/55613637/185463048-600999ad-7d2d-41d5-a9eb-42b560e26b3c.gif)

 ![Css gif 2](https://blog.stackfindover.com/wp-content/uploads/2021/09/Pure-CSS-Submarine-Animation.gif)